EleutherAI/info/README.md

 Q: *Have you considered more efficient architectures?*

-A: Yes, we are exploring the full design space, including various linear-scaling attention mechanisms.
+A: Yes, we are exploring the full design space, including various linear-scaling attention mechanisms, mixture-of-experts, and other designs.
 In general, we have found that a mix of global and local attention is important for robust performance.

 Q: *Is GPT-Neo free software?*